top of page

 Adina White was born in New Richmond, Ohio, around 1861.
 She grew up in Cincinnati where she studied woodcarving and designed and carved many original pieces.
 Among her carvings are works displayed at the 1876 Philadelphia International and the 1893 Columbian Exposition, as well as a pulpit for the Bethel AME Church in Indianapolis, Indiana.
 In the 1890s, Adina White was the only African American woman listed as a wood carver in the Cincinnati city directory.

-In 1895 White moved to St. Louis, Missouri and began teaching art.
+Later, around 1895 White moved to St. Louis, Missouri and began teaching art.
 It was there that she befriended Gertrude Wright, a fellow art teacher.
-While Wright eventually married Clement G. Morgan and moved to Cambridge, Adina White later returned to Cincinnati.
+While Wright eventually married Clement G. Morgan and moved to Cambridge, Adina White returned to Cincinnati.

-In 1900, White moved to Cambridge where she continued to work as a woodcarver; however, by 1903, she had also opened up shop as a newsagent (in what is now the Salvation Army building at 402 Massachusetts Avenue).
+Around 1900, White moved to Cambridge where she continued to work as a woodcarver; however, by 1903, she had also opened up shop as a newsagent (located at 402 Massachusetts Avenue, where the Salvation Army building now stands).
 She owned and operated a number of businesses including the news dealership, an employment office, and a florist shop.

 With the money generated by her businesses, White purchased a house at 8 Village Street in 1927.
 When Gertrude W. Morgan, her old friend and colleague from St. Louis, became a widow, she moved in with White and was enumerated in the 1930 census.